FujitsuEnablingSoftwareTechnologyGmbH/cmm-documentation/Markdown/cmm-2.0.14/overview/2-monitoring.md

 application operators and the OpenStack operator.
 This enables the application operators and the OpenStack operator to focus on operation and ensure the quality of their services without having to carry out the tedious tasks implied by setting up and administrating their own system monitoring software.
-The Monitoring Service operator uses the features himself for monitoring the operation of CMM.
+The Monitoring Service operator uses the features for monitoring the operation of CMM.

 **Application operators** monitor the virtual machines on which they provide services to **end users**